HaidiChen/kata-vendingmachine/README.md

 # kata-vendingmachine
-A simple vending machine kata guided by TDD.
+A simple vending machine kata guided by first try of TDD.